 3.6 Exemptions invoked

 An individual's right of access to their personal information under the Act is limited by a number of exemptions specified in sections 18 through 28 of the legislation.

 During the reporting period, the PSC invoked exemptions under s.
-22(1)(b) of the Act in one instance; s.
-26 of the Act in 10 instances and section 27 of the Act in 4 instances.
+22(1)(c) of the Act in five requests; s.
+26 of the Act in four requests and section 27 of the Act in two requests.
 Information about another individual (section 26 of the Act) accounts for the majority of the exemptions applied by the PSC.

 For a historical comparison of exemptions invoked see Appendix B, Table 2 which shows the types of exemptions invoked to refuse access for the reporting period as compared to previous reporting periods.